Durango in a Weekend

 Morning 2: Let's go to the river!
 The Animas River is still considered the lifeblood of the city.
 Enjoy it up close via raft, kayak, or paddleboard.
 Rafting or guided kayak tours should be booked ahead of time and can usually be scheduled as early as 9 am.
 Paddleboards can be rented from Roll Durango or just snag a cheap tube from Walmart!
 Whether you're just dipping your toes in or rafting the rapids, you'll be thankful you enjoyed some time in the Animas.

 Afternoon 3: Have time for one last drink?
 Check out one (or more of our local breweries): Ska Brewery, Animas Brewing, or Steamworks are my faves.
 Not a beer fan?
-Try out Esoterra's tasting room, located at the back of the Outdoorsy storefront on Main Ave.
+Try out Esoterra's tasting room, a local cidery.

-Note: Obviously many of these activities can be switched around in any order that you prefer i.e. hit the hot springs on Friday afternoon instead of Saturday!
-However I would suggest planning outdoor activities like hiking or rafting for the morning as afternoon thunderstorms are quite common in the summer months.
-Not a big deal for rafting per se but if you plan to hike in the afternoon, bring a rain jacket!
+Note: Obviously, many of these activities can be switched around in any order that you prefer, i.e., hit the hot springs on Friday afternoon instead of Saturday!
+However, I would suggest planning outdoor activities like hiking or rafting for the morning, as afternoon thunderstorms can be common in the Summer months.